lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 }
 ```

-Now we can imagine having a function called `compose` with the following shape:
+Now we can imagine having a top level function called `compose` which would create a `Composer`, run a lambda with it as the receiver, and then return the root node:

 ```kotlin
 fun compose(block: Composer.() -> Unit): Node {